 How to Get an MSME Loan Without Collateral in India (2026 Guide)

-Step-by-step guide to securing collateral-free MSME loans in India through CGTMSE, MUDRA, and NBFC routes.
-Learn exact eligibility, documents, and how to improve approval odds.
+Step-by-step guide to securing collateral-free MSME loans in India through CGTMSE, MUDRA, and NBFCs.
+Eligibility, documents, and approval tactics.

 One question I receive almost every week, from business owners across Delhi, Mumbai, Jaipur, and Lucknow, is some variation of: "I need funding but I don't have property to mortgage.
 What can I do?"